-Sarah has worked in education since 1985 in the UK and New Zealand.
-She is Speld NZ qualified, and became a Dyslexia Specialist Tutor, joining Kapiti College in 2008.
-She has initiated and established neurodiverse friendly practices at Kapiti College, which have gained nationwide recognition for their effectiveness in producing high levels of academic success.
-She has presented at workshops, conferences and symposiums throughout the country as well as spearheading professional development for schools and colleges throughout the North Island.
-Together with her neurodiverse learners, she has made a documentary, spoken in parliament on several occasions and has hosted members of the Education and Science Select Committee.
-Close professional collaboration with organisations and experts, both in New Zealand and overseas, allows her to keep abreast of current research and best practice.
+I have worked in education since 1985 in the UK and New Zealand.
+I am Speld NZ qualified, and became a Dyslexia Specialist Tutor, joining Kapiti College in 2008.
+I have initiated and established neurodiverse friendly practices at Kapiti College, which have gained nationwide recognition for their effectiveness in producing high levels of academic success.
+I have presented at workshops, conferences and symposiums throughout the country as well as spearheading professional development for schools and colleges throughout the North Island.
+Together with my neurodiverse learners, I have made a documentary, and have hosted members of the Education and Science Select Committee.
+Close professional collaboration with organisations and experts, both in New Zealand and overseas, allows me to keep abreast of current research and best practice.